pillowmermaid/rewards-app/README.md

 A quick prototype of a reward redemption page.

+`npm install` and then `npm start` to get the app running on [http://localhost:3000](http://localhost:3000).

 The login credentials are "admin" and "password".

-Login and redeem some stuff with `npm start`!
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.